 Ways for USC Students to Learn More About Occupational Therapy

-Students interested in further exploring the field of Occupational Therapy or who seek a basic introduction to Occupational Science can:
+If you are interested in further exploring the field of Occupational Therapy or you are seeking a basic introduction to Occupational Science, you can:

 Attend an Admission Information Session

 Our Admission Information Sessions are designed for prospective students interested in our Entry-Level Master’s Degree Program.

 Enroll in Introduction to Occupational Therapy Studies (OT 220)

 Occupational therapy is all about life, and in this course you will discover strategies that enable you to be the person you want to be.
 This class will help you make the most of your college life and learn how to manage time, stay healthy and combat weight gain.
 You will learn how to create a healthy living environment to maximize your potential.
 You will also discover how you can help others redesign their lives as an occupational therapist.
 This course is not available for major or minor credit.
 (2 units)